rockstar-007/mysql/README.md

 ----------------------------------------------------------------------------

-query--> do operation on select, where, like, between, and is null, not nullm, exists 1] where operation select * from employee where salary<=55000;
+query   do operation on select, where, like, between, and is null, not nullm, exists 1] where operation select * from employee where salary<=55000;